learn-co-students/deploy-via-surge-nyc-fe-082718-a/README.md

   When in doubt, run surge from within you project directory.
 ```

-Here the `surge` client tries to help us get a better understanding of how to
+Here the `surge` client tries to teach us how to use it.
+We'd recommend you
-deploy a site.
-We'd recommend you check out these guides after you finish this
+check out these guides after you finish this lesson.
-lesson.

 ## State The Syntax For Deploying With Surge